Clement-W/bicycle-counter/README.md

 This notebook contains all the work done to explore the dataset.
 In this notebook, we:

 - Load the dataset as a pandas dataframe thanks to the pylabel library
-- Analyze the the number of images, of bounding boxes
+- Analyze the number of images and bounding boxes
 - Analyze the image size
 - Analyze some statistics (mean,std,quantiles,min,max) about the repartitions of the bounding boxes
 - Visualize some samples from train,test and validation set with the bounding boxes.